dpraja13/US-Agricultural-Import-Analysis-/project_ml_evaluation.md

 ### Metric 1
 **Name:** RMSE

-**Choice Justification:** Root Mean Square Error (RMSE) is appropriate for regression problems as it measures the standard deviation of the residuals (prediction errors).
+**Choice Justification:** Root Mean Square Error (RMSE) is appropriate for this regression problem as it measures the standard deviation of the prediction errors.
 It's useful when large errors are particularly undesirable, as it gives higher weight to large errors.

 **Interpretation:**  The RMSE values for the seasonal models range from 2.954860e+08 to 3.071955e+08.
 These values are quite large, indicating substantial prediction errors.
 Seasonal1 has the lowest RMSE, suggesting it performs slightly better than the other models, but the difference is minimal.

 ### Metric 2
 **Name:** R-Square

-**Choice Justification:** R-Squared (R²) is chosen because it represents the proportion of variance in the dependent variable that is predictable from the independent variable(s).
+**Choice Justification:** R-Squared is chosen because it represents the proportion of variance in the dependent variable that is predictable from the independent variables.
 It provides an easy-to-understand measure of how well the model fits the data.

 **Interpretation:** All R-squared values are negative, ranging from -0.003578 to -0.084694.
 Negative R-squared values indicate that the models perform worse than a horizontal line (mean of the data).
 This suggests that all seasonal models are performing poorly and are not explaining any of the variability in the target variable.